henrygd/server-setup/readme.md

 ### TLS

-If a service is proxied through Cloudflare, use `caddy_0.tls=internal` with CF's "Strict" SSL setting.
+If a service is proxied through Cloudflare, use `caddy.tls: internal` with CF's "Strict" SSL setting.

 ## CrowdSec